benfrick/docs-portfolio/src/doc/commerce/checkout/api_checkout.md

 - Employee: user is an employee of Nike or a subsidiary and has logged in with swoosh.com credentials (also known as Swoosh user type)

-Depending on user type, certain aspects of the calls that you make to the Checkout APIs might need to be modified.
+Depending on user type, certain aspects of the calls that you make to the Cart & Checkout APIs might need to be modified.
 Also, consider that not all user types might apply to your app (e.g. you might only support Members).

 See the User Types section of the [Using NDe APIs](/doc/getting-started/using_nike_apis.html#user-types) guide for more information.

 ### Request Headers

-The following request headers are common to all of the Checkout APIs:
+The following request headers are common to all of the Cart & Checkout APIs:

 |Header Name|Description|Member|Guest|Employee|
 |---|---|---|---|---|